rabeet/Personal-web-site/content/en/projects.md

 Currently
 =========

-* I am a graduate student at Florida Polytechnic University completing my masters in Innovation and Technology.
+* I am a graduate student at Florida Polytechnic University completing my masters in Innovation and Technology, expecting to graduate by the end of Fall 2016.